Maria Altmann: Legacy

 Altmann's story has been recounted in three documentary films.
-Stealing Klimt, released in 2007, features interviews with Altmann and others who were closely involved with the case from E. Randol Schoenberg to Hubertus Czernin.
+Stealing Klimt, released in 2007, features interviews with Altmann and others who were closely involved with the case.
 Adele's Wish, released in 2008 by filmmaker Terrence Turner, features interviews with Altmann, Schoenberg, and leading experts from around the world.
 The Rape of Europa, a documentary about the Nazi plunder, also included material about Altmann.
 Her life story and battle to reclaim the family Klimt collection is recounted in the book The Lady in Gold, the Extraordinary Tale of Gustav Klimt's Masterpiece, Portrait of Adele Bloch-Bauer, by Anne-Marie O'Connor.

-Altmann is also portrayed in a memoir by her caregiver Gregor Collins, called The Accidental Caregiver: How I Met, Loved, and Lost Legendary Holocaust Refugee Maria Altmann.
-It was published on August 15, 2012, and documents Collins's and Altmann's chance meeting and three years together, ending at her death in 2011.
-Collins travels around the world speaking at various venues about their unusual relationship.
+Altmann is portrayed in the 2012 memoir The Accidental Caregiver by Gregor Collins, which documents their chance meeting and three years together, ending at her death in 2011.
+Collins has spoken about their unusual relationship at several venues and events around the world.

 Altmann is portrayed by Helen Mirren and Tatiana Maslany in the 2015 film Woman in Gold, chronicling Altmann's nearly decade-long struggle to recover the Klimt paintings.
 The film also stars Ryan Reynolds as E. Randol Schoenberg.

-Similarly to Woman in Gold, Laurie Lico Albanese's 2017 historical fiction novel, Stolen Beauty, tells the story of Maria Altmann and her aunt Adele Bloch-Bauer.
+Laurie Lico Albanese's 2017 historical fiction novel, Stolen Beauty, tells the story of Maria Altmann and her aunt Adele Bloch-Bauer.